flavioaiello/minimal-mistakes/_posts/2018-04-06-nfs4-on-docker-stacks.md

       device: "192.168.1.100:/nfs_data/${CONTEXT}/databases/mariadb"
 ...
 ```

-Starting you stack as usual `docker stack deploy -c docker-compose.yml mystack` creates the named volume as expected on every required node.
+The statement `docker stack deploy -c docker-compose.yml mystack` starts your stack as usual and creates the named volume as expected on every required node.
 If a container will be rescheduled on another node, then Swarm will take care of the volume, eg. will recreate the volume mount on the other node.

 ```
 $ docker volume ls